Your wealth journey is unique. We’re here to find the best solutions for you, which may not always be a traditional trust structure.

-FICs are private companies where family members are the shareholders.
-They are particularly beneficial to clients who are resident and domiciled in the UK and are a corporate vehicle providing for succession planning.
+An FIC is a private company where family members are the shareholders.
+They are excellent corporate vehicles for succession planning.
+FICs are particularly beneficial to clients who are resident and domiciled in the UK.

-We work in partnership with parents, who usually manage the day-to-day company affairs and sit on the Board of the company.
-Parents will often transfer the value to the children, who own the equitable interest in the shares.
+Usually, parents will manage the day-to-day company affairs and sit on the Board.
+Parents will often transfer the value to children, who will own equitable interest in the shares.
 Different classes of shares can be issued with varying voting and decision-making rights to safeguard the interests for future generations.

 Governed by a charter and rules, foundations can be tailored to suit the wishes of each family.
 They can protect the younger generations from the complexities of the family day to day affairs and finances while providing a gateway for their future involvement.